mihdan/cyr2lat/docs/tasks/v7.0/task-01.07-woocommerce-global-attribute-behavior.md

 Add behavior coverage for the current WooCommerce global attribute creation behavior and registered global attribute guard in `Main::sanitize_title()`.

-The WooCommerce integration test class loads a local real WooCommerce plugin in isolated processes from `CYR2LAT_WC_PLUGIN_FILE` when set, or from `C:/laragon/www/test/wp-content/plugins/woocommerce/woocommerce.php` when present.
+The WooCommerce integration test class uses a dedicated `WooCommerceIntegrationTestCase` layer that activates the real WooCommerce plugin for the test class and deactivates it after the class.
+The layer uses `woocommerce/woocommerce.php` from `WP_PLUGIN_DIR` when present, or an external local WooCommerce checkout from `CYR2LAT_WC_PLUGIN_FILE` / `C:/laragon/www/test/wp-content/plugins/woocommerce/woocommerce.php` for the local integration environment.
 Full WooCommerce CRUD/API coverage remains a later Epic 7 task.

 ## Scope